rgiosa10/intro-python-cr/README.md

 ## Description

-This repo includes several functions that illustrates skills using dictionaries, loops, lists, and strings. function
+This repo includes several functions that illustrates skills using dictionaries, loops, lists, and strings.
+There are four different functions: 1) list_sayer() 2) dict_sayer() 3) dict_sayer() and 4) zipper() that leverage either lists or dictionaries as parameters to run according to specific specs.

 ## Setup/Installation Requirements